Kenneth7117/AWS_Projects/WebIDF/STAGE1 - Provision and Discuss Architecture.md

 # STAGE 1 - Web Identity Federation

-In this advanced demo series you will be implementing a simple serverless application which uses Web Identity Federation.
+Implementing a simple serverless application which uses Web Identity Federation.
 The application runs using the following technologies

 - S3 for front-end application hosting